MobMonRob/ViconDataStreamNative/README.md

 # ViconDataStreamNative
-Vicon DataStream Client - Building of the native libs inclusive the needed boost library.
-It is working now for linux only.
+Vicon DataStream Client - Building of the native libs for Linux and Windows.